Cleaning your solid surface countertops with the wrong cleaners and tools can cause a big Oops! moment.

 DON’T: Treat All Stains The Same Way

 Stains happen, and when they do, it’s important to know how to treat them best.
-The good news is that solidhow to clean solid surface countertops surface countertops are generally resistant to stains.
+The good news is that solid surface countertops are generally resistant to stains.
 However, a damp microfiber cloth and a standard household cleaner can remove most stains that do occur.

 For solid surface countertops with matte or semi-gloss finishes, use cleaners made with oxalic acid to remove brown stains.
 For stains from vinegar, dyes, citrus, juices and blood, workers can use a damp cloth and a small amount of mild abrasive cleaner.